Valgueiro/Valgueiro/README.md

 ## About me

-I’m currently working at [Komatsu](https://www.komatsu.com/en/) as a Site Reliability Engineer
+I’m currently working as a Senior Software Engineer

 I'm from Recife-PE in Brazil :brazil: and i'm living here.

 ### 🛠 Technologies that I mostly use nowadays:

-* Kubernetes with Rancher
+* Kubernetes
-* Ansible
+* Pkl
 * Terraform
-* Azure services & Azure DevOps
 * Flux
+* Datadog
-* Grafana Stack
+* Helm
-* Rook Ceph
+* AWS

 ### 🔧 Technologies that I don't use much but already worked with
 * Python